michaelnmmeyer/mascara/src/data/README.md

    We generate automatically all possible forms.

 *  Replace Unicode single quotes with the ASCII equivalent (').
+Do the same for hyphens.

 *  Escape the character # with a backslash.